As the world becomes increasingly uncertain, Morgan Stanley (MS) offers stability - The Dwinnex

 Dividends & Splits

-MS’s forward annual dividend rate is 3.10, up from 1.40 a year ago.
+With its trailing 12-month dividend rate of 1.40, MS has a forward annual dividend rate of 3.10.
 Against a Trailing Annual Dividend Yield of 1.64%, it implies a Forward Annual Dividend Yield of 3.68%.
 The stock’s 5-year Average Dividend Yield is 2.43.
 The current Payout Ratio is 37.30% for MS, which recently paid a dividend on Aug 14, 2022 with an ex-dividend date of Jul 27, 2022.
 Stock splits for the company last occurred on Jan 26, 2000 when the company split stock in a 2:1 ratio.

 Earnings Estimates

-Current recommendations for the stock of the company come from 0 analysts.
+The firm’s stock currently is rated by 0 analysts.
 On average, analysts expect EPS of $0 for the current quarter, with a high estimate of $0 and a low estimate of $0, while EPS last year was $41.34.
 The consensus estimate for the next quarter is $0, with high estimates of $0 and low estimates of $0.

 Analysts are recommending an EPS of between $0 and $0 for the fiscal current year, implying an average EPS of $0.
 EPS for the following year is $0, with 0 analysts recommending between $0 and $0.